wisq/sundog/README.md

 If you follow the [Elixir install instructions](https://elixir-lang.org/install.html), you should end up with both of these.
 Most of the automatic (i.e. packaged) installs will automatically install Erlang for you.
 The manual install methods include instructions on installing Erlang.

+If you're installing the Debian/Ubuntu packages, make sure to include `erlang-dev` (the Erlang headers) and `erlang-parsetools` (some development tools for parsing).
+These are needed by Sundog's dependencies.

 Sundog was written in Elixir 1.5 running on Erlang 20.
 You can try running it under older versions, but there's no guarantees it'll work.

 ## Installation